-Pass-through entity "excess" business losses.
-The TCJA applies a limit to deductions for current-year business losses incurred by noncorporate taxpayers: For 2023, such losses generally can't offset more than \$289,000 (\$578,000 for married couples filing jointly) of income from other sources, such as salary, self-employment income, interest, dividends and capital gains.
-(The limit is adjusted annually
+Pass-through entity "excess" business

+losses.
+The TCJA applies a limit to deductions for current-year business losses incurred by noncorporate taxpayers: For 2024, such losses generally can't offset more than \$305,000 (\$610,000 for married couples filing jointly) of income from other sources, such as salary, self-employment income, interest, dividends and capital gains.
+Excess losses are carried forward to later tax years and can then be deducted under the NOL rules.
+In 2022, the Inflation Reduction Act extended the limit through 2028.